Investing in Rural Community Futures – VFFF

-FRRR is working in tandem with the local NFPs in these communities, to help them identify where they need support.
+FRRR is working with the local NFPs in these communities, to help them identify where they need support.

 To date the program has supported projects that will help improve organisational systems, access to skills and training, developing fundraising strategies, communication through a range of digital platforms and strategic planning.

 The aim is to give these NFPs the confidence, ability and skills to continue the great work they do on an ongoing basis.

 This program is for partner communities only, and not for public application.